 Guaranteed Savings Contracts

 Guaranteed Savings Contracts (GSCs) reduce energy costs without impacting budgets.
-Utilizing a three-step approach, ECS Indiana identifies areas where energy efficiency can be improved, and then shows customers how to use those energy savings to pay for their project.
+Utilizing a three-step approach, ECS Midwest identifies areas where energy efficiency can be improved, and then shows customers how to use those energy savings to pay for their project.

 Step 1: Audit & Analysis